Saint Xavier University: Campus

-In 2009, former Chicago Mayor Richard M. Daley recognized Saint Xavier University for its eco-friendly efforts with the opening of the Arthur Rubloff Hall and O'Brien Halls on campus.
+In 2009, Arthur Rubloff Hall and O'Brien Halls opened.
 These residence halls are environmentally friendly, featuring rooftop gardens and clean-source alternative energy.

-In 2021, Saint Xavier celebrated its 175th anniversary and received an official state resolution honoring its legacy in Chicago.

 Athletics

 The Saint Xavier (SXU) athletic teams are called the Cougars.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Chicagoland Collegiate Athletic Conference (CCAC) in most of its sports since the 1973–74 academic year; while its football team competes in the Midwest League of the Mid-States Football Association (MSFA).

-SXU competes in 19 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, football, golf, soccer, track & field and volleyball; women's sports include basketball, bowling, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include cheerleading and dance.
+SXU competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, esports, football, golf, soccer, track & field and volleyball; women's sports include basketball, bowling, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include cheerleading and dance.

-Coaches

-The baseball team is coached by Addison Rouse.
-The football team is coached by Mike Feminis.

 Facilities

 Athletic facilities on campus include the Shannon Center, which holds up to 3,500 students and houses the university fitness center.
 It is home to both men's and women's basketball and volleyball teams.
 Bruce R. Deaton Memorial Field is home to football, soccer, and track.

+The Saint Xavier University baseball team hosts all its home baseball games at Richard R. Ferrell Memorial Field located on its Chicago campus.
+The field recently updated its backstop and dugouts with brick and added additional bleachers for spectators; along with full turf field.
+The dimensions for the field are 330 feet on the lines, 375 feet in the gaps and 400 feet to centerfield.